riyanarain/quantitative-ecosystem-map/README.md

 ## Sample Companies

-The included sample dataset focuses on biotech/life sciences companies:
+The included sample dataset focuses on biopharma data platform companies:
+- Benchling
+- BenchSci
+- Biovia
+- CDD Vault
+- Certara
+- Dotmatics
+- Genedata
-- Benchling, Ginkgo Bioworks, 10x Genomics
+- Ginkgo Bioworks
-- Illumina, Twist Bioscience, Berkeley Lights
-- Moderna, BioNTech, Recursion Pharmaceuticals
+- KNIME
+- Labguru
+- LabWare
+- LiveDesign (Schrödinger)
+- ReSync
+- Revvity
+- Sapio
+- SciNote
+- Scispot
+- SimulationsPlus
+- tetrascience
-- And more...
+- Thermo Scientific

 You can replace this with any set of companies relevant to your analysis.